|

 -

-"Magpie."
-Czech/Bohemian legend name of a young maiden who aids
+Bohemian myth name of a young maiden who aided

 the Amazonian-like Vlasta in her

-the meaning of the name is uncertain, but it is identical to the Lithuanian
+slaughter of men in the "Maiden's War."
+The name is identical to the Lithuanian

-word šárka (same accent), and much like the Russian surname Soroka,
+word šárka, and much like the Russian surname Soroka,

 both of which mean "magpie."